iluwatar/java-design-patterns/arrange-act-assert/README.md

 }
 ```

-## Applicability
+## When to Use the Arrange/Act/Assert Pattern in Java

 Use Arrange/Act/Assert pattern when

 * Unit testing, especially within the context of TDD and BDD
 * Anywhere clarity and structure are needed in test cases

-## Known uses
+## Real-World Applications of Arrange/Act/Assert Pattern in Java

-* Widely adopted in software projects using TDD and BDD methodologies.
+* This pattern is particularly useful when practicing TDD and/or BDD methodologies in Java.
 * Utilized in various programming languages and testing frameworks, such as JUnit (Java), NUnit (.NET), and xUnit frameworks.

-## Consequences
+## Benefits and Trade-offs of Arrange/Act/Assert Pattern

 Benefits: